wfhallpg/pinewoodgreens.github.io/_includes/announcements.md

 #### Pinewood Greens Fall Festival - October 29

 Pinewood Greens' Annual Fall Festival will be on Saturday, October 29, 2016, 12-2pm.
 Come ready to play some games, make some crafts, and eat some yummy food.
-We need your help to make this a great event, please sign up to help here.
+We need volunters to help to make this a successful event.
+Please [sign up](https://docs.google.com/forms/d/e/1FAIpQLSfEcOU92P-ps-FwoVFSYiprTFTvM3d8Hz6yt9pPWioaszfz4g/viewform) to help.
 Please contact volunteer@pinewoodgreens.com with any questions.

 #### Street Work on Middlecoff PL October 17-20